contao-community-alliance-archive/rfccc-1/doc/rfccc-1/packages.md

 ### Package relationships - dependencies, conflicts and preferations

-A relationship of an extension to another extension can be defined in form of a \techTerm{dependency}, a \techTerm{conflict} or a \techTerm{preferation}.
+A relationship of an extension to another extension can be defined in form of a `dependency`, a `conflict` or a `preferation`.
 Each of these relationships can be towards any version of the mentioned extension or even be narrowed down to certain version numbers.

 ### Versioning of relationships